connexcs/docs/docs/customer/customer.md

 ### Stats

 In the **Stats** tab, you can view items calling and call quality statistics and reports.
-All graphs may be filtered by different time segments, and are available to be downloaded.
+All graphs may be filtered by different time segments and are available to be downloaded.

 #### Main